 A month-long experience in Paris including studio work with couture artisans, presentations by fashion marketers and trend forecasters, and guided tours of museums.
 Experiences vary each trip.
-The seminar includes a trip to Antwerp or other secondary fashion market; as well as structured shopping research; and the opportunity to work behind the scenes at a runway fashion show.
+The seminar includes a trip to Antwerp or other secondary fashion market; as well as structured retail and visual merchandising research; and the opportunity to work behind the scenes at a runway fashion show.
 Sophomore standing in fashion design major required.
 Offered every other January.